bwilsonms/machinesetup/README.md

 # machinesetup
 Using Boxstarter and Choco to setup a basic machine

-From Powershell on the new machine.
+From an Administrator PowerShell on the new machine.

 Step 1: . { iwr -useb https://boxstarter.org/bootstrapper.ps1 } | iex; Get-Boxstarter -Force